 Pressing and holding the power button down can help in waking up your computer.
-This workaround is usually done when the computer is completely frozen, since it shuts it down.
+This workaround is usually done when the computer is completely frozen since it shuts it down.
 Doing this can bring your computer out of sleep mode.
 If it shuts it down completely, it would still be helpful, because by then, you would be able to restart it like usual.
 If you are using a laptop, unplug it from your power source.
-After which, remove its battery to completely reset your computer’s system.
-If this troubleshooting steps does not work though, then you may need to bring it to a servicing center near you or find a technician to do a home service.
+After this, remove its battery to completely reset your computer's system.
+If these troubleshooting steps do not work though, then you may need to bring it to a servicing center near you or find a technician to do home service.

 Step 1: Go to your computer's Device Manager by Right-clicking on the Start button and opening its Power User menu.

-Step 3: After expanding the Keyboards, you should see a number of entries under it.
-Open each one’s properties by simply double-clicking on them.
+Step 3: After expanding the Keyboards, you should see many entries under it.
+Open each one's properties by simply double-clicking on them.
 This should bring you to another window where you can choose the Power Management tab.

 Step 5: By doing that and by clicking OK, you are now essentially allowing the keyboard to wake up your computer when it is in sleep mode.
 Keep in mind that you need to do this in each of the entries you can find under the Keyboard.